 Middle East Respiratory Syndrome Coronavirus (MERS-CoV) infection ranges from no symptoms to severe respiratory disease and death.
 According to WHO, the outbreaks have occurred in several countries including Saudi Arabia, United Arab Emirates, and the Republic of Korea.
 And no vaccine or specific treatment is currently available for MERS-CoV.
 It has been reported that MERS is caused by Coronaviruses, which is a large family of viruses that can cause Severe Acute Respiratory Syndrome (SARS).
 The typical MERS symptoms include a cough, fever, and shortness of breath.
 The virus can pass from person to person through close contact.

 Disease Outbreak Prevention Tips for Expatriates Living Abroad

-- As a general precaution, expatriates visiting markets, farms, jungles, or other rural region with animals are present should practice high caution with hygiene, including hand washing before and after contacting animals, especially sick animals;
+- As a general precaution, expatriates visiting markets, farms, jungles, or other rural regions with animals are present should practice high caution with hygiene, including hand washing before and after contacting animals, especially sick animals.

-- Avoid consuming raw or under cooked animal products or produce in developing countries, including unpasteurized milk or vegetables;
+- Avoid consuming raw or undercooked animal products or products in developing countries, including unpasteurized milk or vegetables.

 - Do some research on the potential health risks in your destination country’s travel advisory page and obtain required vaccinations before departure – there’s a wealth of information from the CDC and WHO.